HiroIshikawa/speech2craft/experiment/all/README.md

+# Experimental folder for all team memberes to commit

-# Commit and push here.
+Please add any implementation and experimental scripts here.